arilloid/addcom/README.md

 `--api-key` / `-a` - As mentioned above, there are 2 ways to provide the API key to the tool, passing the API key using this option will override the API key that was exposed to the terminal.

-Example (using OpenRouter API)
+`--model`/ `-m` - You can find models compatible with the default API endpoint here: https://console.groq.com/docs/models

+`--base-url` / `u` - If you decide to use a custom API endpoint, make sure to obtain an API key and specify a Large Language Model supported by the API of your choice.

+Example: using OpenRouter API as base URL

 ```cmd
  addcom -u https://openrouter.ai/api/v1 -a "your_api_key" -m meta-llama/llama-3.1-8b-instruct:free samples/test.py
 ```

-`--base-url` / `u` - If you decide to use a custom API endpoint, make sure to obtain an API key and specify a Large Language Model supported by the API of your choice.

-`--model`/ `-m` - You can find models compatible with the default API endpoint here: https://console.groq.com/docs/models